ansible/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

           ansible.builtin.command: /usr/bin/add_back_to_pool {{ inventory_hostname }}
           delegate_to: 127.0.0.1

+If you need a handler to run before a particular role, use the ``meta`` module with the ``flush_handlers`` option.
+Consider placing this task in your test role itself.
+For more information, see :ref:`handlers`.

 Of course in the above, the "take out of the pool" and "add back" steps would be replaced with a call to an Ansible load balancer module or appropriate shell command.
 You might also have steps that use a monitoring module to start and end an outage window for the machine.